 This guide is for financial advisers only.
 It must not be distributed to, or relied on by, customers.
-The information on this page is based on our understanding of legislation as at 6 April 2024.
+The information on this page is based on our understanding of legislation as at CHANGE DATE.

 Background

-In the 2023 Spring Budget the Chancellor announced that the lifetime allowance (LTA) would be abolished from 6 April 2024.
-New regulations subsequently came into force on 6 April 2024 to remove the LTA from pension taxation rules.
+The lifetime allowance (LTA) was abolished from 6 April 2024.
 In its place, two new allowances have been introduced, namely the lump sum allowance (LSA) and the lump sum and death benefits allowance (LSDBA).
-There is an additional allowance for overseas transfers, which is covered in our separate guide: (Transfers | Adviser | Aegon).
+There is an additional allowance for some transfers from overseas schemes, which is covered in our separate guide.

 This technical guide covers: